 My loved one is having suicidal thoughts.
 What can I do?

-If you are concerned that your loved one is in imminent danger of hurting themselves, please call or text the 988 Suicide & Crisis Lifeline at 988 where trained crisis workers are available 24/7 to guide you through options to help your loved one with their thoughts of suicide.
+If you are concerned that your loved one is in danger of hurting themselves, please call or text the 988 Suicide & Crisis Lifeline at 988, where trained crisis workers are available 24/7 to guide you through options to help your loved one with their thoughts of suicide.
 The Suicide & Crisis Lifeline can also provide information on local resources, including treatment.

 • To reach the 988 Suicide & Crisis Lifeline for veterans, select "1"